SailingHan/AutoLabel-3D_Affordance_Flow/README.md

 Please also cite the upstream projects and datasets used in your experiments, including TraceForge, GroundingDINO, SAM2, and the corresponding data sources.

----

-## Acknowledgements

-This workflow is inspired by the BridgeACT formulation of unified tool-target affordances for bridging human demonstrations and robot actions.
-It also relies on open-source components from TraceForge, GroundingDINO, SAM2, and related tracking / segmentation frameworks.

-We thank the authors and maintainers of these projects for making their code and models publicly available.

----

 ## License